 When are commission meetings held?

-The commissions meet twice a year, once in the fall in Washington, DC, and once in the spring in conjunction with the AACC Convention.
+The commissions meet twice a year, once in the fall, and once in the spring in conjunction with the AACC Convention.